Logo for Vitruvian Fitness of Wheat Ridge

 Lactate Threshold – What It Is and Why It Matters

-Lactate threshold refers to that point during physical exertion where the body's ability to remove lactate from the bloodstream is outpaced by its production, often indicating a transition to anaerobic metabolism.
-Lactate threshold is an exercise intensity that is generally sustainable for almost 45-60 minutes (depending on fitness levels and other factors) without taking a break.
+Lactate Threshold refers to a point during physical exertion where the body's ability to remove lactate from the bloodstream is outpaced by its production, often indicating a transition to anaerobic metabolism.
+Lactate Threshold is an exercise intensity that is generally sustainable for almost 60 minutes (depending on fitness levels and other factors) without taking a break.
 And improving how well you perform at threshold is the purpose of training it.

 What is Lactate?

-Lactate, also known as lactic acid, is a chemical byproduct of metabolism produced in the body during all intensities of any exercise.
+Lactate, often referred to as lactic acid (although this is technically incorrect), is a chemical byproduct of metabolism produced in the body during all intensities of any exercise.
 At low to medium intensities, lactate is recycled as an energy source.
 Lactate production increases as the intensity of the work increases eventually producing more than the body can recycle.

 At this level of intensity, when we're producing more lactate than can be recycled, we start to feel fatigue and a burning sensation in our muscles.
 As intensity and time continue, the fatigue and burning will become so significant that we have no choice but to stop what we’re doing.